angulardart/site-angulardart/src/angular/guide/user-input.md

 ### Type _event_

 The example above declares the `onKey()` `event` parameter to be `dynamic`.
-That simplifies the code at a cost.
-There is no static type information that could reveal properties of the event object and prevent silly mistakes.
+Although that simplifies the code a bit, using a more specific type can reveal properties of the event object and prevent silly mistakes.

 The following example rewrites the method with types: